Cross-Ray Neural Radiance Fields for Novel-view Synthesis from Unconstrained Image Collections: Cross-Ray Neural Radiance Fields

 \section{Cross-Ray Neural Radiance Fields}

 Given unconstrained photo collections of a scene, we seek to reconstruct the scene whose appearance can be modified based on a new image, while removing transient objects.
 This task is challenging due to the existence of variable appearances and transient occlusions in the photo collections.
-To address this, intuited by that human usually detects appearance and transient objects by considering global information (\eg~information across several image pixels) rather than local information (\eg~information of a single image pixel), we propose a Cross-Ray Neural Radiance Fields (\sexyname) that exploits global information across multiple camera rays, which correspond to several pixels of an image, to address both challenges.
+To address this, intuited by that a human usually detects appearance and transient objects by considering global information (\eg~information across several image pixels) rather than local information (\eg~information of a single image pixel), we propose a Cross-Ray Neural Radiance Fields (\sexyname) that exploits global information across multiple camera rays, which correspond to several pixels of an image, to address both challenges.

 As shown in Fig.~\ref{fig:overview} and Alg.~\ref{alg:crnerf}, \sexyname~consists of two components: 1) \textit{Cross ray appearance modeling}~(\cf~Sec.~\ref{sec:appearance}).
-To model varying appearances, we first represent multiple rays with a novel cross-ray feature $\mathcal{F}^{\mathrm{cr}}$.
+To model varying appearances, we first sample a grid of rays using a grid sampling strategy~\cite{Schwarz2020NEURIPS}.
+Next, we represent the rays with a novel cross-ray feature $\mathcal{F}^{\mathrm{cr}}$.
 We then inject an appearance embedding $\mathcal{F}^{a}$ into $\mathcal{F}^{\mathrm{cr}}$ via a learned transformation network.
 The fused feature is fed to a decoder for obtaining colors of multiple pixels simultaneously.
 We theoretically analyze the necessity of considering multiple rays and thus design an appearance loss $\mathcal{L}_a$ for cross-ray appearance modeling.
 2) \textit{Cross-ray transient objects handling} (\cf~Sec.~\ref{sec:occlusion}).
 To handle transient objects, we deploy a segmentation network for generating a visibility map regarding transient objects.
-To pair the map with the rays, we introduce a grid sampling strategy on the maps.
+To pair the map with the rays, we also apply the grid sampling strategy on the maps.
 We devise an occlusion loss $\mathcal{L}_t$ for transient handling.

 The overall optimization of our proposed \sexyname~minimizes the following objective function:

 where $\lambda$ is a hyper-parameter for balancing the appearance loss $\mathcal{L}_{a}$ (see Eqn.~\ref{loss: transfer}) and the occlusion loss $\mathcal{L}_{t}$ (see Eqn.~\ref{eqn:generate_mask}).